-- CAUTION: Make sure that all bystanders are clear of the working area. - 1.
-Make sure there is enough room and clearance to safely back up to the machine. - 2.
-Slowly back the tractor until holes on the hitch and drawbar are aligned. - 3.
-Install drawbar pin and retainer. - 4.
-Attach safety chain (see Attach Safety Chain to Tractor) securely around tractor drawbar cage to prevent unexpected separation. - Check that the Applicator hydraulic system is compatible with the tractor's hydraulics: Hydraulic System Requirements.
+- ▲ CAUTION: Make sure that all bystanders are clear of the working area. - Make sure there is enough room and clearance to safely back up to the machine. - Slowly back the tractor until holes on the hitch and 3PT Hitch arms are aligned. - 3.
+Install 3PT pins and retainer. - 4.
+Check that the Applicator hydraulic system is compatible with the tractor's hydraulics: Hydraulic System Requirements.
 Change the choice of the Applicator model if required.
-Do not operate unless tractor and implement hydraulics are compatible. - 6.
+Do not operate unless tractor and implement hydraulics are compatible. - 5.
 Connect Hydraulics

 - WARNING: Prevent serious injury or death.
-Relieve hydraulic system pressure before connecting hydraulic hoses. - a.
-Use a clean rag or paper towel to clean dirt from couplers on hose ends and tractor couplers. - b.
+Relieve hydraulic system pressure before connecting hydraulic hoses. - Use a clean rag or paper towel to clean dirt from couplers on hose ends and tractor couplers. - b.
 Relieve pressure in the hydraulic system. - c.
 Route hoses over the hitch and connect hoses to tractor couplers.
 Verify couplers are securely seated.
 See SCV Identification Chart for hose connections. - d.
-Be sure to provide slack for turning. - 7.
+Be sure to provide slack for turning. - 6.
 Route electrical lines over the hitch and connect to the tractor's electrical connectors.
-Be sure to provide slack for turning.